Pazzi Madonna: Description

-The half figure of Virgin Mary is shown in three-quarter-view, the faces of both mother and child are in profile, with her leaning towards the Christ Child and touching his forehead, her silhouette slightly obscuring his.
+The half figure of the Virgin Mary is shown in three-quarter-view, the faces of both mother and child are in profile, with the Virgin leaning towards the Christ Child and touching his forehead, her silhouette slightly obscuring his.
 She holds the baby with her left arm, the hand with braced fingers perspectivally foreshortened, the right hand softly pressing against its shoulder.
-Neither of them are shown with halos and the emphasis is instead on their tender and intense intimacy, developing themes from the Eleusa-type icon in Byzantine art.
-The smiling child reaches out his arm to his mother, but their expressions often are described as melancholy, with the suggestion that the Virgin is reflecting on her son's future Passion.
+The Virgin's head is bowed and conceals a portion of the Child's head, while the Child's left arm is also foreshortened alongside the sole of his right foot turned upward.
+The two figures are not shown with halos, and the emphasis is instead on their tender and intense intimacy, developing themes from the Eleusa-type icon in Byzantine art.
+The Child reaches out his arm to his mother and grasps the veil upon her head, but their expressions often are described as melancholy.